ZZ Plant

 About ZZ Plant

-The ZZ plant is the ultimate "set it and forget it" houseplant.
-Native to drought-prone regions of Africa, it stores water in its potato-like rhizomes, allowing it to survive months without water.
+Native to East Africa, the ZZ plant is the ultimate "set it and forget it" houseplant.
+From drought-prone regions, it stores water in its potato-like rhizomes, allowing it to survive months without water.
 The glossy, dark green leaves look almost artificial, leading many to mistake it for a fake plant.

 ZZ plants thrive in low to medium indirect light, making them perfect for offices and dim corners.
 They tolerate bright indirect light but will burn in direct sun.
 Growth is slower in low light but the plant remains healthy.